What is a home appraisal? Everything you need to know

 In simplest terms, a home appraisal determines the value of a home, while a home inspection determines the condition of a home.

-There is some overlap between a home appraisal and a home inspection, though, as an appraiser does look at the condition of the home, but not to the extent a home inspector does.
-For instance, an inspector may use special equipment to test things that are behind the walls, such as pipes and electrical wiring, whereas a home appraiser is looking for visible hazards and defects, such as rotted wood, exposed wires or cracks in the ceiling.
+There is some overlap between a home appraisal and a home inspection.
+Like a home inspector, an appraiser does look at the condition of the home, but not to the extent an inspector does.
+For instance, an inspector might use special equipment to test things that are behind the walls, such as pipes and electrical wiring, whereas a home appraiser is looking for visible hazards and defects, such as rotted wood, exposed wires or cracks in the ceiling.
 In addition, since the lender orders the appraisal, the appraiser will look at whatever is on the lender’s checklist.

-Another key difference: An appraisal for a home sale or mortgage refinance is usually mandatory (there may be some exceptions for refinancing), but an inspection isn’t.
-An inspection is often recommended, however, so that buyers can ensure the home has no major defects before the sale is finalized.
+Another key difference: An appraisal for a home sale or mortgage refinance is usually mandatory (there might be some exceptions for refinancing), but an inspection isn’t.
+It’s still smart to get an inspection, however, so that you can ensure the home has no major defects before the sale is finalized.

 How to prepare for a home appraisal

 - Prepare your own comps.
-Give the appraiser a list of properties in the area that you believe are similar to yours.
-Your real estate agent may be able to help, or you can research online listings.
+To help avoid a low appraisal, give the appraiser a list of properties in the area that you believe are similar to yours.
+Your real estate agent might be able to help, or you can research online listings.

 - Make a list of improvements.
-Get maximum credit for renovations or repairs that you’ve done by providing details about work you’ve completed on the property.
+Get maximum credit for renovations or repairs you’ve done by providing details about work completed on the property.
 Providing photos and receipts could be helpful.

 - Clean and declutter.
-Spend time to make the home look its best by mowing the lawn, raking leaves and cleaning up flower beds.
-Make sure the house is clean and excessive clutter is put away out of sight.
+If the appraiser is coming to your home, spend some time to make it look its best by mowing the lawn, raking leaves and cleaning up flower beds.
+Make sure the house is clean and excessive clutter is out of sight.

 If a home appraisal goes well, you’re one big step closer to closing.
 Once the appraisal report is in, your lender will consider all of the information submitted in your application and the appraisal report to determine your approval for a loan, and for how much.

-If you’re approved, you’ll receive a document, the closing disclosure, which includes all of the finalized details of your loan and the closing costs associated with it.
-You should scrutinize this document carefully for any errors or information that seems significantly off from what you were originally quoted.
+If you’re approved, you’ll receive a document, the closing disclosure, with the finalized details of your loan and the closing costs associated with it.
+Scrutinize this document carefully for any errors or information that seems significantly off from what you were originally quoted.
 If anything looks different, ask your lender to explain.
 The closing disclosure will be delivered to you at least three business days before your closing date, so you’ll have time to review.

 If everything is in order, your next step is closing day, when you’ll bring identification and the funds to cover closing costs to the closing table.
 Then, you’ll be asked to sign documents to complete the transaction, and if you’re buying a home, you’ll be given the keys to the property.